DirtySenpai/Cheat-Loader-CSGO/README.md

 **Goto Form1.vb**

-1. Find "Dim address As String = "http://localhost/version.txt"" and change "localhost" to your website.
+1. Change the links from lines 18-20 to match your website.

-2. Now naviagte to line 66 and edit the file names to whatever you like
+2. Change "yourdomain.com" on line 33 to your actual domain.

+3. Change the link on line 65 to match your website.

+4. Change the folder paths on like 82-89 to whatever you want them to be.

-3. The lines commented from 76-95 check if the loader is on a USB and if steam is open or not.
+5. The lines commented from 92-111 check if the loader is on a USB and if steam is open or not.
 Uncomment if you want those features.

-4. Go to line 187 and again edit the domain to your website's MyBB forums (MAKE SURE it has "/member.php?action=login" on the end)

-5. Find any lines with "localhost" and change them to your domain
+6. Change the domains on the following lines: 203, 222, 223, 237, 238, 270-272, 280-282, 328.

 **Goto Form2.vb**